 Personal Injury Claims: Frequently Asked Questions

 Each state has its own rules regarding the time period in which personal injury lawsuits must be filed, called the “statute of limitations”.
-A claim must be filed within four years if you are injured in Florida.
+A claim must be filed within two years if you are injured in Florida.

 Your insurance company should be notified of your accident.
 The majority of insurance companies require policyholders to notify them of car accidents.
 If you fail to notify them, some may drop your coverage.